complexdatacollective/network-canvas-monorepo/apps/documentation/README.md

 ### 1. Product Coverage

-- **Network Canvas Core:** The suite includes three applications tailored to assist researchers in social network data collection.
+- **Network Canvas Core:** The desktop suite includes two applications tailored to assist researchers in social network data collection.

 - **Fresco (Interviewer in Browser):** Explore detailed documentation on Fresco, a key component of Network Canvas, providing an in-browser interviewer for streamlined data collection.